How To Save Money on All Your Monthly Expenses and Bills

 When all else fails, bundle up.
 Before turning on the heat, consider putting on some nice wool socks and a sweatshirt first.

 If your area has multiple internet providers, you can use this as leverage to negotiate your bill.
 Switching to another provider might yield a new customer discount, too.
-However, you’ll have to get a little more creative to save if you’re one of the 129 million Americans limited to one provider, according to the Institute for Local Self-Reliance.
+However, you may have to get a little more creative to save if you live in an area that’s limited to one provider.

 First, buy your own modem and router.
 If you own this equipment, you won’t have to lease them from the cable company.
 That said, make sure your modem and router are compatible with your provider.